farrasnazhif/pweb-a/laundrycrafty/README.md

-# LaundryCrafty — Fullstack PHP + MySQL (MAMP/XAMPP) Ready Project (English)
+# LaundryCrafty, Fullstack PHP + MySQL

-This is a ready-to-run sample web application for a laundry management system using PHP 8.x, MySQL, and Bootstrap + vanilla JavaScript for the frontend.
+This is a ready-to-run sample web application for a laundry management system using PHP 8.x and MySQL.

+I use simple HTML and CSS for the frontend as well.

 ## Quick setup
 1. Place the `laundrycrafty/` folder into your web server directory (`htdocs` for XAMPP/MAMP, `www` for Laragon).